This post may contain affiliate links.

 When we talk, we haven’t had time to overanalyze.
 Often, you get right to the point, to the main idea.
 You’re letting your subconscious have a go at it, before your conscious mind interferes.

-In the example above, you might answer with something like, “Well, first off, you’re not gonna just run 3 miles.
+In the example above, you might answer with something like, “Well first off, you’re not gonna just run 3 miles.
 You’ll probably start by mixing in walking with some really slow jogging.
 You basically just want to learn how to breathe and teach your body what it feels like to go for a certain amount of time or distance.”

-See how many ideas just came out?
+See how many ideas just tumbled out?
 We have a possible intro (you don’t just launch into 3 miles) and some concepts that we can easily flesh out (mix walking and jogging, learn to breathe, teach your body what running feels like, choose whether to go for time or for distance).

 Keep it going if you’d like.
 Sometimes I keep talking to myself, and sometimes that one answer is enough to get my fingers moving on the keyboard.

-Everyone has their favorite way of tackling a story, but mine includes a few stream-of-consciousness moments.
+In this step, I typically have a few stream-of-consciousness moments.
 I start writing down anything that comes to mind, regardless of order.

 You’ll see those thoughts get fleshed out in this article, along with others.